gecille87/Developer-Entry/Readme.md

 # Fruitify: The Ultimate Inventory Builder using Fruitask API 🍇🍌🍎

-Fruitify is a powerful inventory management tool designed to interact seamlessly with the **Fruitask API**.
-It enables users to create, read, update, and delete (CRUD) fruit entries in the database effortlessly.
+Your challenge is to build a simple inventory management application for fruits using the [**Fruitask API**](https://avocado-5.gitbook.io/fruitask-api/quick-start).
+The application will perform CRUD (Create, Read, Update, Delete) operations on the database and handle common API interactions effectively

 ---